Xilinx/mlir-air/AIRConversionPasses.md

 -lowering-type : Type of lowering to use for core-to-core communication.
 Can be 'buffer' or 'getput'
 ```
 ### `-air-to-aie`: Lower air.launch_herd to AIE dialect
-This pass converts AIR dialect `herd` and `partition` operations into AIE
+This pass converts AIR dialect `herd` and `segment` operations into AIE
 dialect modules and AIRRt dialect metadata.

-One AIE dialect module is generated for each `partition` in the input
+One AIE dialect module is generated for each `segment` in the input
 module.
-Any `herd` without a parent `partition` will will also generate
+Any `herd` without a parent `segment` will will also generate
-an AIE dialect module as if the `herd` has an implicit partition.
+an AIE dialect module as if the `herd` has an implicit segment.

-For each `herd` in a partition a 2d array of `AIE.tile` operations is
+For each `herd` in a segment a 2d array of `AIE.tile` operations is
 generated.
 The physical placement of the tiles is specified using the
 `herd` operation placement attributes or with `row-offset` and `col-offset`
 options to the pass. `AIE.core` operations are generated for each `AIE.tile`